madhusudan12/Student-FrameWork/README.md

 # Student-FrameWork
-Stores Student Information likes marks and displays
+Stores Student Information like marks and displays the needed information.